 [iii] “The Old Halls and Manor Houses of Durham” by Neville Whittaker, page 27.

 [iv] John Burnell research, taken from Surtees “Parish History of Hamsterley”.

 Anderson Place, Newcastle upon Tyne, situated within the city walls near the ruins of a Franciscan Friary, was built in the 16th century by Robert Anderson, and was also known as Grey Friars or the Newe House.
 Standing in extensive grounds, with a tree lined avenue leading to the house, the gardens of beautiful walkways and greens extended down to the main entrance of Pilgrim Street.
-It was purchased in the late 17th century by Sir William Blackett (1657-1705) of Matfen and Wallington, who extended the house.
+It was purchased in 1675 by Sir William Blackett (1657-1705) of Matfen and Wallington, whose son extended the house.
 It passed down to Sir Walter Calverley Blackett (1707-1777) who married Sir William’s granddaughter.
 (Sir Walter also inherited Wallington Hall, Cambo.)
 It was sold to George Anderson in the 1780s, and later renamed Anderson Place.
 It was sold again to Richard Grainger around

 1830.
 Grainger demolished it, and began his creation of what is now known as Grainger Town.
 King Charles I stayed at Newe House during his captivity in Newcastle (1646-1647) under General Leven, who later broke with parliament to support Charles II before being defeated by Oliver Cromwell’s army at Dunbar in 1650. [ii]